Emily-Landers/reading-notes/401/class7.md

     - authorize a user into a security-protected space.
 - What can you do with an access token?
     - make API requests on behalf of a user.
-- What’s a benefit of using OAuth instead of your own basic authentication?
+- What's a benefit of using OAuth instead of your own basic authentication?
     - It enables apps to obtain limited access (scopes) to a user's data without giving away a user's password.

 - Document the following Vocabulary Terms